Great training destinations: Swiss made

 For more information about events and where to swim, bike, run or do all 3 in Switzerland, take a look at the Switzerland site.

 Challenging Alpine passes, hairpin bends, high-speed downhill, lakeside routes: Switzerland has magnificent routes to spur on riders at every level.
 Find a selection of top routes on MySwitzerland.com/roadcycling

-Try the Cycling and Valais Wine Day for a great day of fun, cycling and wine early August.
-With a choice of 4 routes from 37km to 130km, the event is suitable for all levels and takes you through the beautiful vineyards of the region.
+A great day of fun, cycling and wine.
+With a choice of 4 routes from 37km to 130km, the event is suitable for all levels and with 1 August being Swiss National Day, you’re guaranteed a festival atmosphere!

 1000 km non-stop